• Home

 Those against Easter and Christmas have the same talking points.
 "Christmas and Easter are pagan."
 The assumption is that a good Christian will not celebrate this time of the year because someone said it is pagan, or worse, we are worshipping pagan deities.

-If these accusations are true about Easter, is there a problem of laziness because of a lack of research on our part?
+If these accusations are not true about Easter, is there a problem of laziness because of a lack of research on our part?
 Worse, if a group in our circle of influence believes this and we do not know why they think this is true, are we giving into a type of adult peer pressure?
 A passionate argument of "Easter is pagan" can come from a good motivation, but the person echoing this comment may not have done any research.
 The person does not want to offend God.
 Good idea.
 However, if proper research is done, we will find that the concerns are not valid to actual history.
+Why are people sharing about something they themselves have not researched?

 We can be at peace to celebrate Easter because Christ's resurrection gave us peace with God.
 What if the result is to focus on not celebrating Easter because it is pagan, and we lose an opportunity to share why we celebrate Easter and do not present the Gospel?
 Like Christmas, this time of the year is to celebrate the Gospel.